|Nutrition Facts (per serving)|

 The other beauty of this sauce is it is so cheap and simple to make at home.
 There's no need to pick up a jar at the store when you can make a superior version in just minutes.
 Fresh mint is abundant across the British Isles growing wild and in gardens.
-You are sure to know someone who has mint even if you don't grow it themselves.
+You are sure to know someone who has mint even if you don't grow it yourself.

 1 large bunch fresh mint